broadinstitute/warp/pipelines/broad/internal/arrays/imputation/BroadInternalImputation.changelog.md

 # 1.1.1
 2022-09-23 (Date of Last Commit)

-* Updated BCFTools/VCFTools and Minimac4 Docker images to fix vulnerabilities.
+* Updated Picard-Python, BCFTools/VCFTools, and Minimac4 Docker images to fix vulnerabilities.

 # 1.1.0
 2022-09-06 (Date of Last Commit)